themando/EdainMobile/README.md

-# EdainMobile
+# Edain: Comprehensive QoE and QoE monitoring suite

-EdainMobile provides a set of tools to measure network performance, network speed and web page performance from an Android device.
-The three primary modules are Ping, Speed Test and Page Load.
+Edain provides a set of tools to measure network performance, network speed and web page performance from an Android device.
+The primary modules are throughput, latency, page load time and YouTube QoE.

 ## Latency